keu/docs/astro/develop-project.md

 ## Configure `airflow_settings.yaml` (Local Development Only)

-When you first initialize a new Astronomer project, a file called `airflow_settings.yaml` is automatically generated.
+When you first initialize a new Astro project, a file called `airflow_settings.yaml` is automatically generated.
 With this file, you can configure and programmatically generate Airflow [Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html), [Pools](https://airflow.apache.org/docs/apache-airflow/stable/concepts/pools.html), and [Variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) so that you don't have to manually redefine these values in the Airflow UI every time you restart your project.

 As a security measure, `airflow_settings.yaml` works only in local environments.
-Once you deploy your project to a Deployment on Astronomer, the values in this file will not be included.
-To more easily manage Airflow secrets on Astronomer, we recommend [configuring a secrets backend](https://docs.astronomer.io/enterprise/secrets-backend).
+Once you deploy your project to a Deployment on Astro, the values in this file will not be included.
+To more easily manage Airflow secrets on Astro, we recommend [configuring a secrets backend](https://docs.astronomer.io/enterprise/secrets-backend).

 :::caution
 If you are storing your project in a public directory or version control tool, we recommend adding this file to your `.gitignore` or equivalent secret management service.